propublica/sunlight-congress/source/committees.md

 All committee information is sourced from bulk data at [github.com/unitedstates](https://github.com/unitedstates/congress-legislators), which in turn comes from official [House](http://clerk.house.gov/committee_info/index.aspx) and [Senate](http://www.senate.gov/general/committee_assignments/assignments.htm) sources.

+Feel free to [open a ticket](https://github.com/unitedstates/congress-legislators/issues/new) with any bugs or suggestions.

 We only provide information on current committees and memberships.
 For historic data on committee names, IDs, and contact info, refer to the [bulk data](https://github.com/unitedstates/congress-legislators).

 ## Methods